Development environment installation¶

 - On Ubuntu 18.04 Bionic, 16.04 Xenial and 14.04 Trusty and Debian 9 Stretch, you can easily install without using Vagrant.

-- On other Linux distributions, you’ll need to follow slightly different instructions to install manually.
+- On other Linux/UNIX distributions, you’ll need to follow slightly different instructions to install manually.

 - On macOS and Linux (Ubuntu recommended), you can install using Docker, though support for this remains experimental.

 Unfortunately, the only supported method to install on Windows is the Vagrant method.

 If you have a very slow network connection, however, you may want to avoid using Vagrant (which involves downloading an Ubuntu virtual machine or Linux Container) and either install directly (recommended), or use the manual install process instead.
 These options only support Linux.